AlexanderStohr/docs/howtos/use_tls_certificates.rst

     You can create only the ``client.crt`` file containing both the certificate and the private key concatenated and not create the ``client.key``

-    If you are a familiar with the `curl <https://curl.haxx.se/docs/manpage.html>`_ tool, this mechanism is similar to specify the ``--cert`` / ``--key`` parameters.
+    If you are familiar with the `curl <https://curl.haxx.se/docs/manpage.html>`_ tool, this mechanism is similar to specify the ``--cert`` / ``--key`` parameters.